IntendaUK/opus-ui-website/app/markdown/gettingStarted/6-1-why-use-opus.md

 When a child component wants to do something, the developer must write extra code in the parent component to:
 1. Create structures in which to store state and through which to modify state
-2. Build handlers that utilize the aforementioned structures
+2. Build handlers that utilise the aforementioned structures
 3. Pass the handlers into the child component(s)
 ```gap
 .